 So I went to meet the masters around the country.
 Then we brought five musical masters together to adjust the music score because in that book the music is not really Khmer, because Cambodian music is never written in a book.
 The musical scores are not written because from one generation to another they learnt by listening.
 They cannot read music, they learn from listening and then played the same.
 So the score is not accurate, just close, because when the musicians played, they were asked to stop so the score could be written, but when he asked them to continue, they did not know how to continue unless they started from the beginning, because they learnt from listening.
 So we met all the important masters that came together, and they discussed and agreed on how how you might perform the songs now.

-Later I curated exhibitions and I curated film festivals, managed the programme.
+Later I curated exhibitions and film festivals.
 Last year, for example, during the World Day for audiovisual heritage, we presented a series of archival films specific to Cambodia, and the films were made in the 1920s, 1930s, 1940s and the 1970s.
 But in this time frame, we also talked about the identity of the ‘new’ China, and we invited the experts to give lectures on this.
-Our vision is to have our Cambodian people, oour audience, to understand the craft, to see and acknowledge their identity, in order to move forward.
+Our vision is to have our Cambodian people, our audience, to understand the craft, to see and acknowledge their identity, in order to move forward.
 Without understanding our past, our history, we are not able to move quickly to the future.
 So we want them to understand this.

 And people come, meet and share the stories.
 There was one photographer who took pictures.
 He told his story from when he was in Cambodia, so we understood the situation form his own experience.
 He left the country two weeks before the Khmer Rouge took power, so he brought all the materials with him.
 He had given a copy to his friend, and then when he was living in Japan, he saw one of his photos on the brochures on Cambodia, and he said, oh this is my photo.
 So he went to look for it, and he met the person whom he took in 1970, present in the work.
 And the other people came, one of his friends from the US came for his exhibition, and he shared his story that he was here two days before the fall of Phnom Penh, and he talked about the situation, how he could not come to Phnom Penh by bus anymore, only by helicopter, because the road was cut by the Khmer Rouge.
 This was a beautiful story to share.